Fluff18/QuantumSlot/README.md

 # ⚛️ Quantum Slot Machine

-A demonstration web application that uses quantum computing principles to generate random outcomes for a slot machine.
-Built with Python (FastAPI + Qiskit Aer) backend and React frontend.
+A demonstration web application that uses **real quantum computing hardware (IBM Quantum)** or simulation (Qiskit Aer) to generate random outcomes for a slot machine.
+Built with Python (FastAPI + Qiskit) backend and React frontend.

+## 🔬 **NEW: Real Quantum Hardware Support!**

+This application now supports **real IBM quantum computers**!
+Configure your IBM Quantum API token to run on actual quantum hardware instead of simulation.
+See [IBM Quantum Setup Guide](./IBM_QUANTUM_SETUP.md) for instructions.

 ## 🎯 What This Demo Does